Group equivariant Radon-Nikod\'ym property and its characterizations: Definitions, basic properties and examples

-\begin{fact} Let $G$ be a topological group and $X$ be a $G$-Banach space.
-Suppose that $G$ acts continuously on $(\Omega,\Sigma,\mu)$ by regular set isomorphisms.
-An $X$-valued vector measure $m:\Sigma\to X$, satisfying $|m|\ll\mu$, is $G$-quasi-invariant if and only if the associated operator $T_m$ is $G$-equivariant. \end{fact}
+\begin{proposition} Let $G$ be a topological group and $X$ be a $G$-Banach space.
+Suppose that $G$ acts continuously on a finite measure space $(\Omega,\Sigma,\mu)$ by regular set isomorphisms.
+Let $m: \Sigma \to X$ be an $X$-valued measure on $\Sigma$ with finite total variation such that $|m| \ll \mu$.
+Then $m$ is $G$-quasi-invariant if and only if: \begin{enumerate}[label=(\arabic*$^\star$)] \item where the left hand side of the equality is well-defined. \item[(2)]